rewamasri/FitCompass/README.md

 - Built admin dashboard functionality
 - Enabled viewing and management of user data
 - Connected admin features to MongoDB
-- Added tools for managing platform content and features
+- Added tools for managing platform content and features (the admin account allows changes to the workouts available and the shop options)
 - Maintained system administration functionality

 ## Usage